ministryofjustice/cloud-platform-user-docs/cloud-platform/app-deploy.md

 Now we need to tag the image with the tag provided by ECR, so I can be pushed into the correct repository.

-View the 'Push Commands' again, and modify the fourth command provided, ensuring the first tag is the one currently used on your machine:
+View the **Push Commands** again, and modify the fourth command provided, ensuring the first tag is the one currently used on your machine:

 `docker tag cloud-platform-demo-app:latest 926803513772.dkr.ecr.us-west-1.amazonaws.com/cloud-platform-demo-app:latest`